Pranab1991/Tree-Based-DataStrutures/README.md

 ## Getting Started:

-<p>This project contains the implementation of two kinds of tree data structure, Binary Search Tree and Red-Black Tree(which is also a BST but with mechanisms to make it a balanced BST ) </p>
+<p>This project contains the implementation of two kinds of tree data structure, Binary Search Tree,AVL Tree and Red-Black Tree(which is also a BST but with mechanisms to make it a balanced BST ) </p>

 <pre> - <b>Binary Search Tree</b> : A node-based binary tree data structure that has the following properties: